dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ### Very high-level DSL

 Another way to think of workflows is as programs written in a very high-level domain-specific language (DSL).
 In this language, fundamental operations are not on integers and strings, but on high-level objects such as items, loans and invoices.
-Many operations will be implemented in whole or in part by CRUD reqeusts against Okpai.
+Many operations will be implemented in whole or in part by CRUD requests against Okapi.

 In these respects, such a DSL will resemble commands in the forthcoming Okapi CLI ([OKAPI-425](https://issues.folio.org/browse/OKAPI-425)).

-Howeverm a workflow DSL will require control-flow primitives -- and, most likely, domain-specific primitives such as the ability to iterate over all books in a delivery, or all items related to an intance.
+However a workflow DSL will require control-flow primitives -- and, most likely, domain-specific primitives such as the ability to iterate over all books in a delivery, or all items related to an instance.
 See [below](#control-flow).